 The Manor is one of the land owners associated with the current 26 turbine wind farm situated to the North West of the Rochdale Borough, on Scout Moor.
 This was originally developed by Peel Holdings and is now currently in the ownership of Munich RE.

 The attraction of wind farms in this part of the southern Pennines is that the moors represent some of the windiest parts of England.
 Typical wind speeds are around 9 meters a second compared with 6 to 6.5 in most other parts of England.
-A second advantage is that because of their proximity to the local towns of Rochdale, Bury, Oldham and Manchester the electricity generated can be fed directly into the distribution grid.
+A second advantage is that because of their proximity to the local towns of Rochdale, Bury, Oldham and Manchester the electricity generated is fed directly into the distribution grid.
 Not everyone is keen on wind farms, but those being developed and those proposed by the Manor of Rochdale on the Manor’s moors, are a good distance from houses.
-If they are looked at as sculptural and the environmental benefits considered then we hope that local people will come to live comfortably with them.
+If they are looked at as sculptural and the environmental benefits are considered then we hope that local people will come to live comfortably with them.
 They are certainly more attractive than a line of pylons across the landscape.
-Since Scout Moor was opened many local people have taken advantage of the good roads up to the wind farm to walk and now cycle a great deal more easily than was ever possible before.
+Since Scout Moor was opened many local people have taken advantage of the good roads up to the wind farm to walk and cycle a great deal more easily than was possible before.
 The roads enable people to avoid the boggy peat and enjoy the views.